mitmedialab/SAR-opal-base/README.md

 The demo version of the game requires some graphics that are not included in the demo.

+### General game, with Toucan

+This game uses the "basic" game configuration -- no special setup.
+It requires a specific set of graphics and audio, some of which were pre-arranged into scenes for ease of loading, but these scenes were not necessary for the whole game to run -- all the objects in these scenes were dynamically loaded via remote ROS commands when those scenes were loaded.

+To build and deploy the SAR Year 3 Toucan game, do the following:

+1. You will need to get the SAR 3 Toucan audio files and put them in the "Resources/audio" directory.
+2. In Unity > Build Settings > Scenes, check the following scenes: demo-scene1,
+   s2-zoo, s3-... through s8-airplane, curious1, and either start-scene or
+   basic-scene (as of writing this I'm not entirely sure which it was).
+I also thought there was a s1-packing scene, but the demo-scene1 has that content, so it may have been renamed.
+2.
+3. In Unity > Build Settings > Player Settings, change the deployed name of the game to be "SAR Year 3" and the bundle identifier to be "sar3" instead of "base".
+Technically, this step is not necessary, but if you have another version of Opal deployed on your device, you'll want to change these settings so you can have both side by side.
+4. In the MainGameController, set the flag `story` to false, `demo` to false, and `socialStories` to false.
+5. Build and deploy.

 ### Storybook Version

 To build and deploy the Frog Where Are You storybook, do the following: